MediaComem/comem-archidep/ex/sftp-deployment.md

 > ERROR 1045 (28000): Access denied for user 'alice'@'localhost' (using password: NO)
 > ```
 >
-> This is because MySQL has no `john_doe` or `alice` users (unless you have
+> This is because MySQL has no `john_doe` or `alice` users (unless you created
-> created them yourself).
-It may also be because you are trying to connect as a
+> them yourself).
+It may also be because you are trying to connect as a MySQL
-> MySQL user authenticated with a password.
-In this case, you should add the
+> user who has a password.
+In this case, you should add the `-p` option to have
-> `-p` option to have MySQL prompt you for the password when connecting.
+> MySQL prompt you for the password when connecting (e.g. `mysql -u alice -p`).
 >
+> If you followed the instructions above, you have replaced password
-> When using the [socket authentication method][mysql-socket-auth], which you
+> authentication for the MySQL `root` user with the [socket authentication
+> method][mysql-socket-auth] which delegates authentication to the Unix system.
-> just enabled for the MySQL `root` user, MySQL will compare the username of the
+> With this method, MySQL will compare the username of the Unix user running the
-> Unix user running the `mysql` command with the MySQL user you are trying to
+> `mysql` command with the MySQL user you are trying to connect as.
+It will only
-> connect as.
-It will only allow the connection if both are the same.
-In this
+> allow the connection if both are the same.
+In this case, you are the Unix
-> case, you are the Unix `root` user when using `sudo`, so it will allow a
+> `root` user when using `sudo`, so it will allow a connection as the MySQL
-> connection as the MySQL `root` user without the need for a password.
+> `root` user without the need for a password.
 >
 > (Source of the solution:
 > https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04)